andreasthoelke/dotvim/keymaps/vim-cheat-sheet.md

 ## browse lsp symbols, navbuddy / vista tag bar outline
 <leader>on - Navbuddy
 <leader>ot - to open vista outline for .md files and lsp
+             NOTE: config is in outline.lua!
+<leader>of - open outline in float (above ZenMode!)
 <leader>k  - now jumps to the marker while the cursor is staying in the vista window

 ~/.config/nvim/plugin/setup-general.vim#/nnoremap%20<silent>%20<leader>k